canonical/ubuntu-cloud-docs/aws/ec2/ec2-how-to/find-ubuntu-images.rst

 deploy software that runs on AWS.
 Canonical maintains `image listings <https://aws.amazon.com/marketplace/seller-profile?id=565feec9-3d43-413e-9760-c651546613f2>`_ for recent Ubuntu releases and special flavors (e.g. `Anbox`, `Pro`, `Pro FIPS`, `EKS`) on this marketplace.

+Customers can also use the AWS Marketplace to launch and subscribe to official Ubuntu Pro images that allow users to pay for additional support.

 All the above mentioned marketplace images can also be found in the SSM parameter store:

 .. code-block::